-Communication protocols and protocol stacks like peripheral component interconnect express (PCIe), compute express link (CXL), Aeronautical Radio, Inc. 818 (ARINC 818), Joint Electron Device Engineering Council (JEDEC) standard 204/B/C/D (JESD204B/C/D), Fibre Channel and so on, are formal descriptions of digital message formats and rules.
-They are separate from the physical transport layer, although some protocols also specify the default or preferred transport technology.
+Communication protocols and protocol stacks, such as peripheral component interconnect express (PCIe), compute express link (CXL), Aeronautical Radio, Inc. 818 (ARINC 818), Joint Electron Device Engineering Council (JEDEC) standard 204/B/C/D (JESD204B/C/D), Fibre Channel, and so on, are formal descriptions of digital message formats and rules.
+They are separate from the physical transport layer, although some protocols specify the default or preferred transport technology.

-In addition to providing expanded bandwidths, the use of optical connectivity can extend the reach of embedded protocols outside the box up to several hundred meters.
-This FAQ reviews some of the factors that impact the decision to use a wired or optical transport layer for connectivity and then presents several common embedded communications protocols including PCIe, CXL, ARINC 818, JESD204B/C/D and Fibre Channel, and how and when they are used with optical interconnects.
+In addition to providing expanded bandwidths, optical connectivity can extend the reach of embedded protocols outside the box up to several hundred meters.
+This FAQ reviews some of the factors that impact the decision to use a wired or optical transport layer for connectivity and then presents several common embedded communications protocols, including PCIe, CXL, ARINC 818, JESD204B/C/D and Fibre Channel, and how and when they are used with optical interconnects.

 When to fiber

 Copper is simple and low-cost to implement, especially for short distances, even up to transmission rates of several GHz.
-However, as the distance grows from cards to systems, racks, and up to buildings like data centers and beyond, fiber optics can provide a more cost-effective solution; as fiber optic technology continues to mature, it’s finding use over shorter distances whenever high-speed transmissions are needed (Figure 1).
+However, fiber optics can provide a more cost-effective solution as the distance grows from cards to systems, racks, and buildings like data centers and beyond.
+As fiber optic technology continues to mature, it’s finding use over shorter distances whenever high-speed transmissions are needed, as shown in Figure 1.
 The benefits of optical interconnects can include higher throughput, low latency, and more power efficiency.

 Numerous advantages have been claimed for fiber interconnects, and the degree of the benefits can vary for different protocols.
 Three key factors include: